Archive d’étiquettes pour : Lomé 5

 About the François Sergy Prize

-The François Sergy Prize was established in 2019.
-In conjunction with FOMECAF, it pays tribute to a particularly deserving media activity, in memory of journalist François Sergy, a contributor to Radio Réveil who has since passed away and who was himself of African origin.
-In 2019, Dodji Juliette Kpessou received the award for her series of columns "O2Vie."
-Jean-Luc Simbilyabo from the DRC was honored in 2020 for his contributions in Ituri (eastern Congo).
+The François Sergy Award was established in 2019.
+In partnership with FOMECAF, it honors a particularly commendable media project in memory of the late journalist François Sergy, a contributor to Radio Réveil who was himself of African descent.
+In 2019, Dodji Juliette Kpessou received the award for her series of columns titled “O2Vie.”
+Jean-Luc Simbilyabo of the DRC was honored in 2020 for his contributions in Ituri (eastern Congo).
 In 2021, Abdoualye Cissé was honored for his work and perseverance in Timbuktu (Mali).

 More information about the other recipients of the François Sergy Award: